Nullcano/Elevon/README.md

-# Meter
+# Elevon

-A mobile-first and accessibility-focused design system for web applications.
+A contemporary UI-kit that can be utilized as a complete design system for web applications.